elthehablo/GeneralACResearch/OHF-ashbringer-event.md

 [1] Orientation: 3.124123096466064453

 ### the actual event and timers

-remember update was at 21:57:45.056 find time for AT?
+**note: missing some orientation changes... need to fix remember update was at 21:57:45.056 find time for AT?
 Mograine oneshot talk - 21:58:59.426